Mental Notes (Split Enz album): Recording

 Bassist Mike Chunn later complained about the "totally unsympathetic treatment we'd had when we were recording in Australia.
 The engineer in Sydney thought we couldn't tune our guitars and that we were unprofessional and he just showed total disinterest right through."

-Much of the material derived from Tim Finn's and Phil Judd's fascination with the work of the renowned English writer and artist Mervyn Peake – notably "Spellbound" the epic track "Stranger Than Fiction" (their concert centrepiece) and "Titus", named after the hero of Peake's Gormenghast trilogy.
+Much of the material derived from Tim Finn's and Phil Judd's fascination with the work of the English writer and artist Mervyn Peake – notably "Spellbound", the epic track "Stranger Than Fiction" (their concert centrepiece), and "Titus", named after the hero of Peake's Gormenghast trilogy.